SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 In this codebase, `FlushScene` means:

-"the retained, row-oriented execution plan for one CPU flush"
+"the retained, row-oriented execution plan for one CPU command batch"

-It owns the flush-local information needed to make execution cheap:
+It owns the retained information needed to make execution cheap:

 - the visible prepared commands
 - retained rasterizable geometry